-"Take care of your jewellery and it will shine for years.
-While every piece of jewellery looks beautiful, they can end up looking faded and may lose their shine if not cared for well.
-If you want your jewellery to look as long as new, then you need to take good care of it.
-Follow these simple steps to take care of your jewellery."
+"Take care of your jewelry and it will shine for years.
+While every piece of jewelry looks beautiful, they can end up looking faded and may lose their shine if not cared for well.
+If you want your jewelry to look as long as new, then you need to take good care of it.
+Follow these simple steps to take care of your jewelry."

-To protect the surface colour, avoid contact with iotions, perfumes etc. Remove rings when washing hands and do not wear your jewelry in the shower or to sleep.
+To protect the surface color, avoid contact with lotions, perfumes etc. Remove rings when washing hands and do not wear your jewelry in the shower or to sleep.

 If you have purchased an oxidized piece from Andrea Shelley, please contact us for information about re-oxidization.